Simplifying Business Modeling and Integration

+The OMG's Business Modeling and Integration Domain Task Force (BMI DTF) has made it easier to visualize and communicate even the most complicated business processes.
 The business world of today is complex, fast-paced and ever-evolving.
 Within a single organization, let alone a business network, it is increasingly difficult to comprehensively encapsulate its various facets (e.g., people, processes and transactions).
 To do so, it is critical to establish a set of universally adopted languages to describe and connect these seemingly disjointed aspects of an enterprise.
-According to a recent study, the global business process management (BPM) market is projected to grow from USD 11.84 billion in 2021 to USD 26.18 billion in 2028 at a CAGR of 12.0% during that period.
+A recent forecast anticipates the global business process management market size to reach USD 61 billion at a CAGR of 19.9% from 2023 to 2030.

 The BMI DTF's mission is to develop specifications of integrated models to support management of an enterprise.
 These specifications promote integration and collaboration of people, systems, business processes, and information across the enterprise, including its business partners and customers.